Skip to content

 const material = new MeshLineNodeMaterial({

-sizeAttenuation: true,
+sizeAttenuation: false,

 });